 Server machines are powerful computers that host files and various applications centrally.
-They often have multiple CPUs which give servers the capability to handle multiple tasks simultaneously.
+They often have multiple CPUs that give servers the capability to handle multiple tasks simultaneously.

-OS virtualization model does not use hypervisor like Full and Para Virtualization as it allows the existence of multiple user-space instances.
+OS virtualization model does not use hypervisors like Full and Para Virtualization as it allows the existence of multiple user-space instances.

 One of the greatest benefits of server virtualization is the recovery feature.
 As the data is not tied with one physical server, it has various servers, so if data crashes in one entity, then there is no fear of data loss.